Suburban Rock 'n' Roll: Reception

+Aftermath

 At the time of the album's release, Space had already set to work on a follow-up entitled Flies, and had premiered several of its songs at gigs in 2004.
 However, after the band decided to call it a day in 2005, the album never materialised, though a provisional tracklisting appeared on their website.
 Looking back on Suburban Rock 'n' Roll in 2022, both Tommy Scott and Yorkie declared it to be their favourite Space album, though acknowledged that, having been absent in the limelight for almost six years, its lack of success was down to poor timing, and its sound being at odds with the music scene at the time, which contributed to the band's split.

 In 2025, Suburban Rock 'n' Roll was reissued on red vinyl for the first time as a limited run of 250 copies through Hug Records.